sadie19/sadie19/README.md

 ## 🚀 Why I Want to Join the Developers' Community

-I want to join the **Developers' Community** because I believe collaborating with other developers, learning from their experiences.I'm eager to learn more, grow, and contribute to open-source projects.
+I want to join the **Developers' Community** because I believe collaborating with other developers, learning from their experiences i'll get to know more.
+I'm eager to learn more, grow, and contribute to open-source projects.
 Being part of this community would allow me to connect with like-minded people and work on meanibgful tech challenges together.

 ## 📫 Contact Me